ega-forever/abgp-js/README.md

 * The ```async initialize()``` function, which fires on ABGP start.
 This method is useful, when you want to open the connection, for instance, tcp one, or connect to certain message broker like rabbitMQ.

-* The ```async write(address: string, packet: Buffer)``` function, which fires each time instance wants to broadcast message to other peer (address param).
+* The ```async call(address: string, packet: PacketModel): Promise<PacketModel>``` function, which fires each time instance wants to broadcast message to other node (address param).

-Also, keep in mind, that instance doesn't handle the disconnected / dead peers, which means that instance will try to make requests to all presented members in cluster, even if they are not available.
+Also, keep in mind, that instance doesn't handle the disconnected / dead nodes, which means that instance will try to make requests to all presented members in cluster, even if they are not available.
 So, you need to handle it on your own.

 # Custom storage layer